-Is it safe to travel in Pakistan?
+Is it safe to travel to Pakistan?
 After months of firsthand experience—and running tours in Pakistan—here’s my answer, including advice on where it is and isn’t safe to travel, safety tips for travel in Pakistan, and more.

 You’ve seen photos of epic mountains and jaw-dropping shrines.
 Heard tales of boundless hospitality.
 Read articles saying Pakistan is the next best travel destination.
 You want to travel to Pakistan, but you’re still wondering: is Pakistan safe?

 Your family and friends might be dubious, telling you Pakistan isn’t safe, but listen to me, not them.
 I’ve independently traveled all across Pakistan for months.
 Clearly I’m not dead; that, at the very least, proves you’re not guaranteed to be blasted to bits upon arrival.

 … but I assume you’re interested in a more nuanced answer than “No blasting anticipated”.

 I have traveled through Pakistan for more than six months, visiting the country for the first time in 2016.
 I organize both women’s tours and Pakistan motorcycle tours.
 I run a travelers’ hostel in Islamabad.
 I have ridden a motorcycle solo across the entirety of the country.
 I have been to all provinces, traveled both solo and with friends, moderate two Facebook groups related to travel in Pakistan, and have more experience with traveling in Pakistan than most other travel bloggers who’ve been there combined.
 Read on for my firsthand thoughts on whether Pakistan is safe.

 - Is Pakistan safe to travel?